Rushan0408/Clarity/README.md

 - **Blurring**: Distracting (non-educational) content is blurred to minimize distractions.
 - **Customizable**: Add extra keywords for personalized educational content detection.
 - **Works on YouTube**: Currently supports blurring on YouTube, with more sites planned.
+- **Model Accuracy**: The current model accuracy is **75%**.
+This is expected to increase in future releases as the model is trained on more data.

 ## Technology Stack
 - **Language**: JavaScript (ES6)